New families and traditions

-Parents should also be clear their children.
+Parents should also be clear with their children.
 This is difficult if you have not communicated with your new partner and especially the child’s other parent.
 Once everyone has come to an understanding, include your children in the conversation.
-Tailor the conversation to their stage of development, but make sure to let them know where you are going, when they will see their other family, what the differences might be at a new family member’s house during the holiday, and any other relevant details.
+Tailor the conversation to their stage of development.
+Make sure to let them know:

-If you are a single parent for the first time and plan to create your own traditions, use this time to talk to your children about your own family of origin or where your traditions came from.
-Your children may offer some ideas of their own as to which traditions should be continued and which could be instituted moving forward.
+If you are a single parent and plan to create your own traditions, use this time to talk to your children about where your family traditions came from.
+Your children may offer some ideas of their own as to which traditions should be continued and which could be established moving forward.

 Family traditions rarely work themselves out so there is zero conflict for the newly formed family.
 You will not be able to be in two places at the same time.
-If distances prohibit seeing both families within a two day time period, there is no physical way you can make it happen without spending much of your holiday traveling.
-Consider an every other year approach.
+If distances prohibit seeing both families within a two day time period, consider an every other year approach.

-At some point in time, you may come to a decision that it is important for you as a couple to have your own traditions and wish to spend that time at home with your own family.
+At some point, you may come to a decision that it is important for you as a couple to have your own traditions.
+You may wish to spend that time at home with your own family.
 Open communication with your extended families is important if you are changing your involvement in long established traditions.